RedisLabs/redislabs-docs/content/rs/administering/database-operations/updating-configurations.md

 ## Editing CRDB Configuration

-A Conflict-Free Replicated Database (CRDB) is a global database that spans multiple Redis Enterprise clusters The clusters that host instances of the CRDB are called participating clusters.
+A Conflict-Free Replicated Database (CRDB) is a global database that spans multiple Redis Enterprise clusters.
+The clusters that host instances of the CRDB are called participating clusters.
 When you create a CRDB you must specify the participating clusters that host the CRDB instances.